Skip to main content

 Consider leaving it alone if:

-The golden rule of CPAP settings: if your therapy is working well and you're comfortable, don't fix what isn't broken.
+The golden rule of CPAP settings: if your numbers are steady and you're comfortable, don't fix what isn't broken.
 EPR is a tool for comfort, and comfort is what keeps you using the machine night after night.
 Consistent use is the single biggest factor in successful CPAP therapy.

 If you're curious about what your current EPR settings look like in practice, pull your SD card and explore your data in CPAP Clarity.
 Seeing the actual pressure curves can make the abstract numbers feel much more concrete.
 And if you want help interpreting the rest of your session data, our guide to reading CPAP data walks through each metric step by step.